ezEngine/docs-src/pages/docs/assets/asset-browser.md

 ## Create Asset Documents

 You can create new asset [documents](../editor/editor-documents.md) by right clicking a folder on the bottom left, or an asset on the right and selecting *New > Asset Type*.
-The advantage over creating a document via *Editor > Create Document...* is that the create file dialog opens directly in the location of the selected asset or folder, which makes it easier to create a new asset next to an existing asset.
+The advantage over creating a document via *File > Create...* is that the create file dialog opens directly in the location of the selected asset or folder, which makes it easier to create a new asset next to an existing asset.

 ## Display Assets in Recently Used Order